isomerpages/moe-teckgheepri/_active-and-healthy-living/Co Curricular Activities/Clubs and Societies.md

 The Robotics CCA is one that provides opportunities for pupils to learn the fundamental skills of programming and robot construction and foster collaborations amongst students.
 The teachers in charge will train the pupils.

 **Aim:**
-*   To equip pupils with the basic skills of robot programming and construction so that they can engage in learning and exploring their area of interest.
+*   To equip pupils with the basic skills of robot programming and construction so that they can engage in learning and exploring their area of interest.&nbsp;
-*    To provide opportunities for selected pupils to represent the school as a team in Robotics competitions.
+*   &nbsp;To provide opportunities for selected pupils to represent the school as a team in Robotics competitions.

 Robotics members training to achieve stipulated missions assigned by the teachers.